FoalTS/foal/docs/packages/authentication.md

 ### The `authenticate` pre-hook

 The `authenticate` pre-hook is used to authenticate the user for each request.
-If the user has already logged in (thanks to the `authentication` controller factory), then the `user context` will be defined.
+If the user has already logged in (thanks to the `login` controller factory), then the `user context` will be defined.

 Usually it is registered once within the `AppModule` `preHooks`.